meyerls/aruco-estimator/README.md

 </p>

 ### Dense Clouds

 Current Script expects {project_dir}/fused.ply for dense cloud alignment and viz

 ## Known Limitations

 - Only SIMPLE_RADIAL and PINHOLE camera models are supported
 - Aruco boards are not uniquely supported
 - Pose estimation is not robust to false detections; ransac would be beneficial
-- Only COLMAP .bin and .txt models are supported

 ## Roadmap

 - [ ] Update README with multi tag examples
-- [ ] Improved pose estimation robustness
+- [ ] Support april tags
 - [ ] Implement the merge by tag tool
 - [ ] Support for additional camera models
 - [ ] Geo-referencing of ArUco markers with Earth coordinate system using GPS or RT